The following information is provided to answer many commonly asked questions about the Etiwanda Excellence in Education Foundation.

 The "Etiwanda Excellence in Education Foundation" is dedicated to enhancing a high quality, well-rounded education for all students in the Etiwanda School District.

 The Etiwanda Excellence in Education Foundation (E3) is a non-profit 501(c)3 organization founded in 2005 in response to substantially reduced federal and state funding for California public schools.
 Dedicated educators, parents, and business professionals clearly recognized a need to support an academically strong education for Etiwanda students.
 The foundation was formed to help expand opportunites for students and teachers by providing additional funding for projects which augment Etiwanda School District's strategic plan, and enrich the education of students.
-The E3 Foundation is administered by a Board of Directors comprised of parents, district personnel, and business leaders who represent the interests of the district's sixteen schools.
+The E3 Foundation is administered by a Board of Directors comprised of parents, district personnel, and business leaders who represent the interests of the district's seventeen schools.

 HOW WILL THE FOUNDATION RAISE MONEY?